Martenfur/FmodForFoxes/README.md

 *I suffer so you won't have to.*

-**NOTE: CURRENTLY THIS LIBRARY IS IN DEVELOPMENT AND NUGET PACKAGES ARE NOT AVAILABLE**

 The time has come.
 You're finally witnessing a high-level cross-platform C# library, which makes Monogame and FMOD best friends.